farisachugthai/viconf/.config/nvim/README.rst

 seeing in what order a plugin loads.

-For plugins that are dependent on each other, like how deoplete-jedi depends on Jedi, this can help startuptimes and remedy unexpected behavior.
+For plugins that are dependent on each other, like how deoplete-jedi depends on Jedi, this can help startup times and remedy unexpected behavior.

 Spell Files